To help you get rid of this message, this article provides you with various measures for troubleshooting.

 to enable WebGL in your browser here:

-4. If you are using Google Chrome (the browser we strongly recommend for using
+IMPORTANT: If you are using Google Chrome (which we strongly recommend for

-5. Check if your graphics card is one of the blacklists that exist for different
+6. If restarting did not help, check if your graphics card is one of the blacklists that

 If you recognize your graphics card on this list, it means you are out of luck with

 using WebGL.
 The only thing you could try is to bypass the blacklist – check at

 Please note that this can lead to unexpected behavior and might even create damage.
 Do so only at your own risk.
 We cannot be held responsible for any possible consequences in this context.

 7. Search through the Google Groups WebGL forum with relevant keywords, e.g.

 8. Go to the official WebGL Wiki for further information: